j-millan/myblog/README.md

 		py manage.py shell

-	This will activate ainteractive console where you can execute python commands.
+	This will activate an interactive console where you can execute python commands.
 Now execute the next commands:

 		from blog.models import BlogCategory
 		BlogCategory.objects.create(name='Off-topic')